kotlin-hands-on/hands-on/Building Web Applications with React and Kotlin JS/08_Using_an_External_REST_API.md

 Until now, we've only used rather boring mock data to display the videos and to render our application.
 Let's substitute this data by obtaining some actual information from a REST API.

 For this use case, we have made a small API available at https://my-json-server.typicode.com/kotlin-hands-on/kotlinconf-json/videos/1.
-This API offers only a single endpoint, videos, and takes a numeric parameter to access an element from the list.
+This API offers only a single endpoint, `videos`, and takes a numeric parameter to access an element from the list.
 Feel free to try out this rather limited API in the browser for a bit.
 You will see that the objects returned from the API follow the same structure as our `Video` objects (what a coincidence 😏).
 In the next section, we'll discuss how to efficiently obtain this data and shape it into the form of our Kotlin object.

 ### Using JS functionality from Kotlin